Kumar-Dharm/NIFTY50_Stock_Price_Prediction/README.md

 - Coordinating frontend and backend development for seamless user experience was a complex task.
 - Overcoming hurdles in data handling and processing to deliver accurate predictions to users.

-## Conclusion
-* Our team successfully developed a Google sheet and also web-based machine learning model utilizing polynomial regression to predict profit/loss in Nifty50 stocks.
-* Users can input stock details, quantity, buying, and selling dates to get predictions for his/her portfolio either he/she will be in profit/loss.
-* This project demonstrates our collaborative efforts in applying AI for real-world financial analysis and decision-making.

 ## Learning
 **Web Scraping Mastery:**
 - Attained a high level of competence in web scraping techniques, enabling efficient and reliable data acquisition from online sources, notably exemplified by NIFTY50 stock price data extraction.